Free parking lots opening ahead of snow storm in Minneapolis, but not in St. Paul

 Though, they'll still need streets clear of cars before they can clear all that snow.

 "I recognize that, in saying that, some people don't have options, and so in a snow emergency, that's where the coordination becomes really important," Kelliher said.
-"But as people have driveways, if a neighbor has a driveway and you can double up. ...
-If you've got options, to look at those."
+"But as people have driveways if a neighbor has a driveway and you can double up.
+If you've got options, look at those."

 Watch more local news: